JaySLee/covid/README.md

 ## Cases by age group
 * Just the age groups of our students, at 3 levels of measurement.
- -National (NL)
+  - National (NL)
- -Province (Zuid-Holland)
+  - Province (Zuid-Holland)
- -Local (GGD Rotterdam)
+  - Local (GGD Rotterdam)
 * RIVM groups ages by decade.
 * Smooth curves fit the data points (loess).
 * Upper plots show 7-day moving average.
 * Lower plots no moving average (but dates are more restricted for zooming).
 * Left plots shows **relative** proportion across all age groups.
 * Right plots shows absolute percentages within population of the age group.
- -Also, in the right plots: <red>**_the last/rightmost 6-8 points are incomplete (data), thus the sharp drop._**</red>
+  - Also, in the right plots: <red>**_the last/rightmost 6-8 points are incomplete (data), thus the sharp drop._**</red>
- -On Nov 15, 2021, ~0.15% of all NL 20-29 year-olds have covid.
+  - On Nov 15, 2021, ~0.15% of all NL 20-29 year-olds have covid.
     + They also constitute ~18% of the infected on the same date.
 * GGD Rotterdam throws up some extreme values for last date.
 * [Observation:]{.ul}
- -A recent relative uptick of cases in the two relevant age groups.
+  - A recent relative uptick of cases in the two relevant age groups.
- -The percentages within age groups are more striking.
+  - The percentages within age groups are more striking.

 <img src="/fig/cv_age_case.png" width="49%"> <img src="/fig/cv_age_case2.png" width="49%">
 <img src="/fig/cv_age_case3.png" width="49%"> <img src="/fig/cv_age_case4.png" width="49%">